matthijscox/JSONSchemaGenerator.jl/README.md

 JSONSchemaGenerator.jl provides special types `AllOf{T,S}`, `AnyOf{T,S}`, `OneOf{T,S}` and `Not{T}`, allowing generation of the corresponding JSON keyword (see [Boolean JSON Schema combination](https://json-schema.org/understanding-json-schema/reference/combining)).
 Note that more than two schemas can be combined by chaining: e.g. `AllOf{A, AllOf{B, C}}`.

+Fields of these types should be included in `StructTypes.excludes`.

 In the following example we combine some schemas that check if fields are equal to certain const values (using `Val` types):
 ```julia
 import JSONSchemaGenerator as JSG